 The frisbee golf course at Johnny Roberts is a free, 18-hole course in Arvada.
 It's right next to a small skate park.
 It's a pretty disc golf park with large, spaced-out trees.
 A narrow creek winds throughout the park with a few holes crossing it.

 Badlands disc golf course is in the Federal Heights neighborhood, on the north end of Camenisch park.
 Don’t confuse this course with South Badlands (aka Lighthouse) located in south Denver Metro.
 It's a fun, technical course.

-There are some signs that this course’s maintenance could use some love, like uneven tee boxes and worn tee signs.
-But it's an enjoyable play if you don't mind the aesthetics.
+There are some signs that this course’s maintenance could use some love, like uneven tee boxes and worn tee signs, but it's an enjoyable play if you don't mind the aesthetics.

 Sitting just north of Golden, Bird’s Nest is a little further than Johnny Roberts or Badlands for the Denverite.
 This is a long course with something for players at every level.

 This is an open, grassy course typical of Colorado’s lower elevation.
 Areas of the course can be pretty swampy in wetter seasons.
 Check out more course information here.

 Colorado's Mountain Disc Golf Courses